Ad Noctum: Chapter 7

 Ugh.

-“Actually,” Volker said, “he seems more or less fine right now; maybe we could just hold off on the zip ties—”
+“Actually,” Volker offered, “maybe we should hold off on the zip ties—”

 Telford glared at him.
 “You have so many opinions about it?
 You do it.”
-He dropped his handful of zip ties on the floor next to Volker.
+He dropped his handful of plastic ties on the floor next to Volker.
 “I’ll be back.
 Don’t kill each other.”
-With that, he walked through the door to the transport room, sealing it shut behind him.
+With that, he walked through the door to the transport room and sealed it shut behind him.

 “Y’know, he will surprise you at times,” Rush said conversationally.

-Volker slumped back against the metal plating, and buried his face in his hands.
-He sobbed, once, mostly facing the wall.
+Volker slumped against the gilded wall, buried his face in his hands, and sobbed.

-Rush leisurely gathered himself off the floor of the transport room, got to his feet, then paced over to stand next to Volker.
-He turned on his heel, back to the wall, and slid down the metal with a pained expression, until they were shoulder-to-shoulder.
+Rush leisurely gathered himself off the floor of the transport room, got to his feet, and paced over to Volker.
+He turned on his heel, put his back to the wall, and slid down the metal until they were shoulder-to-shoulder.

-“Shh.”
-The mathematician pushed his glasses up his face and straightened his borrowed uniform.
-Then, with truly impressive dignity, he selected a zip tie from the floor and wrapped it around his own ankles, feeding the free end through the self-locking mechanism, and yanked it tight.
+The mathematician didn’t reply.
+He pushed his glasses up his face and straightened the seams of his borrowed uniform.
+Then, with truly impressive dignity, he selected a zip tie from the floor and wrapped it around his own ankles.
+He fed the free end through the self-locking mechanism and yanked it tight.

 Volker stared at him.